 The material to be burned has been felled, crushed or uprooted with mechanical equipment, has been desiccated with herbicides, or is dead.

-Burn Barrel
+Burn Barrel /Container

 A metal or other fireproof or nonflammable container used to hold combustible or flammable waste materials so that they can be ignited outdoors for the purpose of disposal.